aklomp/base64/README.md

 Use LLVM/Clang for compiling the NEON codec.
 The code generation of at least GCC 4.6 (the version shipped with Raspbian and used for testing) contains a bug when compiling `vstq4_u8()`, and the generated assembly code is of low quality.
 NEON intrinsics are a known weak area of GCC.
-Clang does a decent job.
+Clang does a better job.

 Putting this together, this is how you should compile on ARM, substituting your own system/processor definition(s) of course: